chingdaotze/actuarial-model/docs/source/tutorial_pt1.rst

       Then hit ``ENTER`` to execute the command.

    #.
-Once the command completes, you can close out the terminal session:
+Once the command completes, you can quit the terminal session:

       .. image:: images/close_terminal.png